Turabekov/Turabekov/README.md

 - 🌱 I’m currently learning Go programming language
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about JavaScript or NodeJS
+- 💬 Ask me about JavaScript or Go
 - 📫 How to reach me: ..
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: It’s all 0’s and 1’s